Classical Distributive Restriction Categories: Classical Products

 \begin{example} \normalfont $k\text{-}\mathsf{CALG}^{op}_\bullet$ has restriction zeroes, so $k\text{-}\mathsf{CALG}_\bullet$ has corestriction zeroes, where $0: A \to B$ is the zero morphism, $0(a) = 0$. \end{example}

-In a coCartesian restriction category with restriction zeroes, the restriction terminal object becomes a zero object and we can define ``quasi-projections'' for the restriction coproduct (which make the injections into restriction/partial isomorphisms \cite[Sec 2.3.1]{cockett2002restriction}).
+In a coCartesian restriction category with restriction zeroes, the initial object becomes a zero object and we can define ``quasi-projections'' for the restriction coproduct (which make the injections into restriction/partial isomorphisms \cite[Sec 2.3.1]{cockett2002restriction}).

 \begin{definition} In a coCartesian restriction $\mathbb{X}$ with restriction zeroes, define the maps $\iota^\circ_j: A_0 \oplus \hdots \oplus A_n \to A_j$ as the copairing $\iota^\circ_j := [0, \hdots, 0, 1_{A_j}, 0, \hdots, 0]$. \end{definition}